Professor Stephen May

 Stephen is the Editor in Chief of the 10-volume Encyclopedia of Language and Education (3rd ed.
 Springer, 2017) and a Founding Editor of the international, interdisciplinary journal, Ethnicities.
 From 2005-2015, he was also an Associate Editor of Language Policy.

-Stephen began his professional career in the 1980s as a secondary teacher of English and ESL in New Zealand and has subsequently taught in universities in New Zealand, Britain, USA and Canada.
-From 1993-2001 he taught in the Sociology Department, University of Bristol, UK, where he remains affiliated with the Centre for the Study of Ethnicity and Citizenship, and from 2001-2009 he was Foundation Professor of Language and Literacy Education at the University of Waikato.
+Stephen began his professional career as a secondary teacher of English and ESL in New Zealand and has subsequently taught in universities in New Zealand, Britain, USA and Canada.
+The latter include the Sociology Department of the University of Bristol, UK, where he remains affiliated with the Centre for the Study of Ethnicity and Citizenship, and the University of Waikato, where he was Foundation Professor of Language and Literacy Education.

-Stephen is the Deputy Chair of the New Zealand Performance Based Research Fund (PBRF) Education Panel for the 2018 Quality Evaluation.
-He was previously Deputy Dean Research and Associate Dean Staffing for the Faculty.
+Stephen was the Deputy Chair (2015-2018) of the New Zealand Performance Based Research Fund (PBRF) Education Panel for the 2018 Quality Evaluation.
+He has also previously been Deputy Dean Research (2012-2014) and Associate Dean Staffing (2015) for the Faculty.
 He is currently Director of Te Tai Tokerau Campus.

 - h index (Google Scholar)